Jobs Park Ranger Intern - Botna Bend

 Perform road and trail maintenance duties such as blading and filing holes.

-Perform routine building maintenance and clean and stock supplies in park facilities such as restrooms, shower houses, and shelters.
+Perform routine building maintenance and clean and stock supplies in park facilities such as restrooms, shower houses, cabins, and shelters.

 Assist Park Ranger with the development and presentation of educational programs, projects, and events that promote conservation ethics, and natural resource appreciation.